rails/rails/guides/source/active_record_connection_management.md

 and [Database pooling](configuring.html#database-pooling) for information about the basics of optimally configuring your application to use available resources.

-Sometimes, you will need to manage Active Record connections and/or connecton pools yourself.
+Sometimes, you will need to manage Active Record connections and/or connection pools yourself.
 These situations are:

 * Configuring a multi-process web server